 For electromagnetic waves, we already know that the higher its frequency, the higher its energy content.
 Likewise, the lower its frequency, the lower its energy.
 This energy is Secondhand Energy.
 In the Meether concept, we know that when matter is produced, Secondhand Energy emerges along with it.
 We also know that matter first appears as an infinitesimal particle traveling at the speed of light.
 The kinetic energy of an infinitesimal particle at its earliest state is the purest and highest form of Secondhand Energy and has no electric charge.
 Then they gradually combine to form larger particles, slow down, cool down, and release this Secondhand Energy.
 The Secondhand Energy will eventually become ImMeether and electric charge.
 Such is the process of Secondhand Energy “cooling” as electric charge forms from 0% to 100%.
 Therefore, the lower the frequency of an electromagnetic wave, the lower its energy state, and the greater its inductance.
 Similarly, the higher its frequency, the higher its energy state, and the lower its inductance.
 This is why we have a high efficiency for low frequency electromagnetic wave application, e.g. telegrams, radios, TV, cell phones.
 Although the high frequency light waves are defined as electrically neutral photons, they in fact have electric charges at minimal levels.

 The electromagnetic radiation of matter is simply the particles within a body of matter pushing the energy of each other away and releasing from the body.
+Furthermore, when high-energy particle gets pushed away from heavy particles, course the heavy particle to decay called “weak interaction”.
 As a matter of fact, this phenomenon occurs as soon as the first two infinitesimal particles unite, which is the progression of the universe in positive time.